Do you want to integrate Slack with your WordPress website or WooCommerce store?

 Here, choose ‘Logged-in’ users and click the ‘Confirm’ button.

-You can then type in a title for your recipe and choose WooCommerce as the trigger.
+You can now type in a title for your recipe and choose WooCommerce as the trigger.

-In the Trigger’ dropdown, choose: ‘A user completes, pays for, lands on a thank you page for an order with a purchases’.
+In the Trigger’ dropdown, choose: ‘A user completes, pays for, lands on a thank you page for an order with a product’.

 You can then open the ‘Triggers’ dropdown and choose ‘Completes.’